Description

 GHRP-6 Peptide Research

-A study conducted in 2018 highlighted the prevalence of ghrelin receptors in substantia nigra, a part of the brain considered to be impacted in the pathology Parkinson’s Disease.[1]
-Further, the scientists noted that they “found a dramatic decrease in the expression of GHSR in PD-specific induced pluripotent stem cell (iPSC)-derived dopaminergic (DAnergic) neurons generated from [research models] carrying parkin gene (PARK2) mutations”.
+A study conducted in 2018 highlighted the prevalence of ghrelin receptors in substantia nigra, a part of the brain considered to be impacted by the pathology of Parkinson’s Disease.[1]
+Further, the scientists noted that they “found a dramatic decrease in the expression of GHSR in PD-specific induced pluripotent stem cell (iPSC)-derived dopaminergic (DAnergic) neurons generated from [research models] carrying parkin gene (PARK2) mutations.”
 Genetically predisposed cases are posited to exhibit a significant reduction in ghrelin receptors in their substantia nigra.
 It was observed that genetically modulated rats may exhibit Parkinson’s symptoms when an antagonist is present.
 Scientists hypothesize that the peptide associated with receptors present in the substantia nigra may potentially decrease neuronal apoptosis and thus may subside or ameliorate the onset of this disease.

 The role of the GHRP-6 peptide in ameliorating stroke has been evaluated in animal model research.
-Exposure to GHRP-6 may potentially mitigate the reduction of blood supply to brain tissues following a stroke, and may participate in memory recall functions which may be imperiled during a stroke.[2]
+Exposure to GHRP-6 may potentially mitigate the reduction of blood supply to brain tissues following a stroke and may participate in memory recall functions, which may be imperiled during a stroke.[2]
 At a molecular level, the peptide and its analogs may prevent apoptosis of neurons of the central nervous system, preventing genetic reprogramming and inflammation.

-GHRP-6 AND Cognitive Function
+GHRP-6 and Cognitive Function

 GHRP-6 researchers hypothesize the peptide may contribute to cell survival by decreasing programmed cell death (apoptosis).
-The peptide has been associated with the CD36 receptor and researchers suggest that it may stimulate blood vessel growth, particularly in areas of damaged tissue.
+The peptide has been associated with the CD36 receptor, and researchers suggest that it may stimulate blood vessel growth, particularly in damaged tissue.
 Experiments with GHRP-6 peptide and rat models suggest it may hasten natural repair processes.
 It appears to support the formation of extracellular matrix proteins such as collagen, and the overall correct organization of tissue around a scar, thus reducing fibrosis.
-Hypertrophic scars, like keloids, may occur due to improper deposition of matrix proteins.[7]
-Scientists suggest that GHRP-6 may block this aberrant process.[8]
+Hypertrophic scars, like keloids, may occur due to improper deposition of matrix proteins, and the process may potentially be ameliorated by GHRP-6.[7]

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.